LLMs¶

 Local — runs the model directly in your runtime:

-LlamaCPPLLM: uses a local llama.cpp runtime for sync & async requests.
+LlamaCPPLocalLLM: uses a local llama-cpp-python runtime for sync & async requests.

 You can also use other LLM clients directly without going through Protolink's LLM wrappers if you prefer.